Ross Turnbull: Chelsea

 He made his first team debut against Bolton Wanderers in the League Cup, coming on for the injured Henrique Hilário after 23 minutes, a game which Chelsea won 4–0.
 He made his first start in the UEFA Champions League 2–2 draw against APOEL.
 He made his Premier League debut against West Ham United in a 4–1 win as Petr Čech and Henrique Hilario respectively were both injured.
 The following Tuesday, he started for Chelsea against Inter Milan at Stamford Bridge, in which he conceded a goal with Inter winning 1–0 but otherwise had a decent performance.
 He made another Premier League appearance against Blackburn Rovers in a 1–1 draw on 21 March 2010.

 He was not part of the matchday squad who defeated Portsmouth in the 2010 FA Cup final, but still received a winner's medal.
 He did not play enough games that season to earn a Premier League medal.

 Turnbull made his first appearance of the 2010–11 season when he played in the League Cup third round against Newcastle United as Chelsea went on to lose 4–3.
-On 23 November 2010, Turnbull made another appearance in the Champions League Matchday 5 group stage against Slovakian side MŠK Žilina as Chelsea won 2–1 when they came from a goal down to beat them.
+On 23 November 2010, Turnbull made another appearance in the Champions League Matchday 5 group stage against Slovak side MŠK Žilina as Chelsea won 2–1 when they came from a goal down to beat them.
 For the most part of the season, Turnbull remained second choice keeper behind Čech.